-Four active projects spanning the full systems stack — from FPGA bitstreams to GPU compilers to kernel modules to cross-language data protection.
+Four active projects spanning the full systems stack, from FPGA bitstreams to GPU compilers to kernel modules to cross-language data protection.
+The same hands that model the megawatts build the infrastructure.

 High-performance Go/Java serialization layer using Apache Fory, achieving 1.5–1.9× faster throughput than Google Protobuf through hand-optimized serializers with deferred error checking.
 Hardened two-process container architecture using GraalVM native-image and musl static linking — 9.2 MB scratch container, zero inherited CVEs.